KieranCoppins/Dungeon-Salvos-Redux/README.md

 # Dungeon-Salvos-Redux
 A remake of my game dungeon salvos with the Unity 3D engine to bring the ASCII game to a 3D world.

+Latest Update included updating the project to Unity3D 2019.3.0f6 and updating it to the newer database 2.

 Hi, Thank you for downloading my Alpha Release!

 How to launch the demonstration: